-The Society receives the majority of its funding from the Ministry of Health (the "Ministry") through the North East Local Health Integration Network.
+The Society receives the majority of its funding from the Ministry of Health (the "Ministry") through the Ontario Health North.
 The operations of the Society are therefore subject to audit by the Ministry, with possible audit adjustments repayable to the Ministry.

-Any adjustments required to the audited financial statements due to these audits are made to operations in the year of receipt.
+Any adjustments required to the audited financial statements due to these audits are made to operations in the year of the adjustments are communicated.